-- We have found, in published government documents, a 1769 petition from Anson County, North Carolina—a precursor to the unrest that spawned the Revolutionary War; we wonder whether the signer John Watts is (as some allege) the same John Watts who in 1789 signed the constitution of the new state of Georgia.
+- We have found, in published government documents, a 1769 petition from Anson County, North Carolina—a precursor to the unrest that spawned the Revolutionary War.
+We wonder whether the signer John Watts is (as some allege) the same John Watts who signed the 1789 constitution of the new state of Georgia.

 - Or we’ve been asked to conduct a historical site investigation and are given a body of local lore as a beginning point for recreating the history of that site.

 How do we begin our project?
 Do we jump online and Google for “John Watts,” or “Marie Louise Mariotte,” or “Yucca Plantation”?
 If so, what do we do with our findings?
 Do we then download images and articles, enter cherry-picked details into a database, and thank Clio that we have wonderful tools to organize and preserve our discoveries?
 If so, we are information-gatherers and we are information-processors, but we are not yet researchers.
 Worse, our long-term results are likely to be unproved conclusions drawn from random findings.